Tech Content

 1. Create personalized Attendee Experiences

-Personalized event experiences are within reach when fans use RFID, iBeacon, or VR, because these technologies allow for unique experiences.
+Personalized event experiences are within reach when fans use RFID, iBeacon, or VR, because these technologies enable customized interactions based on individual preferences and behaviors.

 For example, sending fans on a scavenger hunt using a digital map marked with interactive checkpoints, where certain items become downloadable, is a fun way for fans to explore a venue.
 Another fun activity is to use RFID-enhanced chips, which can be embedded in badges, labels, and lanyards, that open access to certain prizes depending on their location.